paulora2405/omog-continuidade-curvas/README.md

 The default window resolution is `1280x720`, if you wish to change it, run with the following arguments `$ python3 main.py WIDTH HEIGHT`

 Hotkeys:
-- `A` = Decrease the order of the B-Spline.
+- `A` = Decrease the degree of the Selected Curve.
-- `D` = Increase the order of the B-Spline.
+- `D` = Increase the degree of the Selected Curve.
 - `S` = Clears all Control Points.
+- `Space` = Switches between the two curves.
-- `Left Mouse Button` = Adds a Control Point or Moves the Control Point below mouse position.
+- `Left Mouse Button` = Adds a Control Point to the Selected Curve or Moves the Control Point below mouse position.
 - `Right Mouse Button` = Removes the Control Point below the mouse position.
 - `Escape` = Exits program.